r002/r002.github.io/README.md

+# An Ode to Tweeting Every Day 💬
+### Saturday - April 6, 2024
+As I've previously written, [I resolved on Jan 1, 2024 to make 2024 my year of connection](https://r002.github.io/?s=p0,p1,p2,p3).
+For years I'd always toiled away in private.
+With only rare exception, I'd been shy about my work, never really posting much at all publicly.

+But discovering X in December 2023 honestly blew my mind.
+So many fascinating people on the internet!
+So many new topics to learn about every single day!
+I dug into the [learn in public mindset](https://twitter.com/robert_gpt/status/1743505266031612090) and was instantly sold.

+So since [Jan 1](https://twitter.com/robert_gpt/status/1742031082495549650), for every single day in 2024, I've been tweeting publicly.
+At the time of this writing, I've tweeted 97 consecutive days.
+Some people write daily affirmations or pray every evening.
+I basically treat tweeting the same way.
+(I also think of it as **`community service`** too; I am [putting out vibes into the world of what I wish for the world to be!](https://twitter.com/robert_gpt/status/1744922931325534531)) To be sure, tweeting's not always easy, but like any habit, it gets easier the more you do it.

+The simplest way for strangers on the internet to get to know you is by reading your tweets.
+So for the last 97 days, I've put forth little bits about myself every single day.
+They're not all profound, mind you.
+I've tweeted about my [favorite book of 2023](https://twitter.com/robert_gpt/status/1776015001842557037), my [favorite movie of all time](https://twitter.com/robert_gpt/status/1745614186271351199), a current [TV series I'm enamored with](https://twitter.com/robert_gpt/status/1775640957179789715), and [thoughts I had about a car accident](https://twitter.com/robert_gpt/status/1775640957179789715) I was unfortunately in last November.
+Sadly, [I won't be having children](https://r002.github.io/?s=p0) so these tweets will likely be all I leave behind once I go.

+In the short time we're all here on earth together, I encourage everyone to be open, reach out, and connect with others.
+You gain nothing by walling yourself off from the world and marvelous wonders await if you'll just put yourself out there. [**Help your people find you.**](https://twitter.com/robert_gpt/status/1754336981226492387)

+**

 # Robert's Curiosity Maze 🙋‍♂️
+### Monday - March 18, 2024

 Back in December of 2023, I started using X for the first time and was blown away.
 I [discovered Maggie](https://twitter.com/robert_gpt/status/1743260664020279427) and reading through her astoundingly phenomenal site put me in such **an immense state of shame** re my own sad and pitiful personal site and writings that I immediately unlinked to all my stuff everywhere I could and set upon revamping my small corner of the internet.